Franklin Ware Mann: Early life

 Mann was youngest of six children born in Norfolk, Massachusetts to Levi and Lydia (Ware) Mann.
 He grew up on a New England farm and started shooting at the age of twelve.
 He was intrigued by causes of dispersion of bullets fired at a single point of aim.
 He graduated from Cornell University with a Bachelor of Science degree in 1878 and from Boston University School of Medicine as a Doctor of Medicine.
 He worked four years as a general practitioner including obstetrics while running a shop where he sharpened knives and lawnmowers and invented in 1889 a machine for chopping slaughterhouse bones into bone meal for chicken feed.
 He manufactured and sold the Mann Bone Cutter from a factory in Milford, Massachusetts.
 Revenue from sale of his bone cutters enabled him to retire from practicing medicine at the age of 37 and devote his time to investigation of rifle ballistics.

 Experimentation

-Mann worked with members of the Massachusetts Rifle Association including gunsmith Adolph Otto Niedner and gun barrel-maker Harry Pope.
+Mann worked with members of the Massachusetts Rifle Association including gunsmith Adolph Otto Niedner and gun barrel-maker Harry Melville Pope.
 By 1894 he was conducting experiments with the aid of precision crafted guns and ammunition on specially designed equipment to minimize and measure sources of error.
 On his family farm, he constructed a massive concrete foundation to anchor machines holding rifle barrels as motionless as possible.
 In front of the foundation, he built a 200 yd range where bullets could be fired through a cloth tunnel to prevent wind disturbance.
 Stations within the tunnel held sheets of paper to measure bullet orientation and deflection at intervals.